AvTe/RentConnect/replit.md

 ### Admin Access
 The application auto-promotes `kartikamit171@gmail.com` to admin role.
-Modify this in `app/page.js` lines 45 and 109 if needed.
+Modify this in `app/page.js` lines 65-66 if needed.

 ## Deployment Configuration